Removing the Guesswork: TDR’s New Calculator Aligns Scopes with the AS-IICRC S500 Standard

 1

-💡 Count each separate room - including bathrooms, hallways, and closets - as its own room if it has water damage.
+💡 Count each separate room - including bathrooms, hallways, and walk-in-robes - as its own room if it has water damage.

 What are the wet floor areas?